Native app instructions

 To install the app

-In order to install the waveOut app you will need an iPhone 7 or later versions with the iOS 14.4 or later updates.
-On your iPhone, tap the button displaying "Download on the App Store" (above this section).
+In order to install the waveOut beta app you will need an iPhone 7 and later versions with the iOS 14.4 and later updates, or the Android version 8.

 First app launch